-When mounting the sensor, keep a distance of at least 200 mm (7.874 in) from the vessel wall.
+When mounting the VEGAPULS 63, keep a distance of at least 200 mm (7.874 in) to the vessel wall.
 If the sensor is installed in the center of dished or round vessel tops, multiple echoes can arise.
-However, these can be suppressed by an appropriate adjustment (see chapter "Setup").
+These can, however, be suppressed by an appropriate adjustment (see chapter "Setup").